rancher/docs/content/rancher/v2.x/en/admin-settings/rke-templates/example-scenarios/_index.md

 Let's say Alice is a Rancher administrator.
 She owns an RKE template that reflects her organization's agreed-upon best practices for creating a cluster.

 Bob is an advanced user who can make informed decisions about cluster configuration.
-Alice decides Bob can be trusted to create new revisions of her template as the best practices get updated over time.
+Alice trusts Bob to create new revisions of her template as the best practices get updated over time.
 Therefore, she decides to make Bob an owner of the template.

 To share ownership of the template with Bob, Alice [adds Bob as an owner of her template.]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rke-templates/template-access-and-sharing/#sharing-ownership-of-templates)